NeilRbate/Data_structure/README.md

 # Data_structure
 This is my own data structure, in C, I use them for my personnal project.
+Work in progress.

 Implemented data structure:

-Simply linked list and this utilities:
+*Simply linked list and this utilities:
 -Create
 -Addlast
 -Addfront